IndomieGorengSatu/Mie/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## It’s hard to explain puns to kleptomaniacs, because they take everything literally.